-Benefits of Lengthening Dental Crowns
+Benefits of Crown Lengthening

 Whether performed for cosmetic or functional reasons, crown lengthening offers the benefit of a once-and-done treatment.
 The results of treatment last indefinitely without the need for maintenance.
 The cosmetic benefit of this procedure includes a more symmetrical, sophisticated smile.
 Treatment is convenient, typically taking only about an hour.
 Comfort is assured with local anesthetic and, if desired, sedation to calm nerves and enhance analgesic effects.

-How To Prepare For Crown Lengthening Treatment
+Preparation For Dental Crown Lengthening